 Photoshop is arguably Adobe’s most famous app, or at least one of them.
 Indeed, the phrase to have “Photoshopped” something is a frequently used verb in this modern age of faked photos.

-Adobe’s Photoshop software is primarily used for editing photos, allowing users to adapt colour and light, apply effects, remove objects, and refine the image.
+Adobe’s Photoshop software is primarily used for editing photos, allowing users to adapt color and light, apply effects, remove objects, and refine the image.

 If you want to buy the Adobe Photoshop permanently or temporarily there are a number of options.
 Two include Lightroom, Lightroom Classic and Photoshop, on desktop and iPad, and either 20GB or 1TB cloud storage.
-You can also buy Photoshop alone.
+You can also buy Photoshop alone (which adds a monthly, cancel at any time, subscription option.
+Alternatively try out the free, web-based version of Photoshop.

 Price comparison from over 24,000 stores worldwide